By Root Freedom | Natural Wellness

 How to use it: Brew sage tea — steep 1-2 teaspoons of dried sage leaves in hot water for 10 minutes.
 Drink 1-2 cups daily — particularly one cup in the evening before bed to reduce night sweats.
 Fresh sage can also be added liberally to cooking for ongoing support.

 Where to get it: Dried sage from Starwest Botanicals Dried Sage.
-Grow your own sage from seed with Seeds_Now — it’s a beautiful hardy perennial that comes back every year.
+Grow your own sage from seed with Seeds Now — it’s a beautiful hardy perennial that comes back every year.

 5. Maca — For Energy and Libido